Spectral Graph Filtering for Modality-Specific Representation Learning

 Let $D^A$, $D^B$ be two diagonal matrices whose elements are equal to the degrees of the nodes in $G^A$, $G^B$, respectively, such that $D_{ii} = \sum_{j=1}^n{W_{ij}}$.
 We denote by $P^A$, $P^B$ the operators,

 and the symmetric normalized Laplacian matrices by,

-The operator $P^A$ has the same eigenvectors as $L^A$, with eigenvalues equal to one minus the eigenvalues of $L^A$.
-The key idea in this paper is that degrees of freedom that correspond to the differential latent variables $\psi^A,\psi^B$ can be extracted by analyzing differences in the connectivity patterns of $G^A$ and $G^B$.
-More specifically, we extract these differential degrees of freedom by analyzing the two graph Laplacians $L^A$ and $L^B$, leveraging tools from the realm of graph signal processing.
+The key idea in this paper is that the degrees of freedom corresponding to the differential latent variables $\psi^A$ and $ \psi^B$ can be extracted by analyzing the differences in the connectivity patterns of $G^A$ and $G^B$.
+For analyzing the two graphs, we leverage tools from graph signal processing.